 Support 'more than the money' for Bongusto

-For Bongusto owner Roberto Giorgioni, working with WellingtonNZ has meant being re-organising his business for uncertain times, but also getting ready to grow
+For Bongusto owner Roberto Giorgioni working with WellingtonNZ has meant re-organising his business for uncertain times, but also getting ready to grow

 Bongusto Pasta Workshop and Café has been serving up authentic Italian delights to Wellington for 10 years.
-Based out in Miramar, owner Roberto Giorgioni and his team operate as an eatery as well as making wholesale artisanal pasta, pizza and sauces for a take-home taste of Italy.
+Based in Miramar, owner Roberto Giorgioni and his team operate an eatery and make wholesale artisanal pasta, pizza and sauces for a take-home taste of Italy.

-Like many hospitality businesses across New Zealand, Bongusto was impacted by the lockdown restrictions.
-However, through WellingtonNZ's Covid-19 support, owner Roberto Giorgioni connected to professional advice that not only allowed them to navigate Covid but look at opportunities to grow his business in the wholesale market.
+Like many hospitality businesses across New Zealand, Bongusto was impacted by Lockdown restrictions.
+However, through WellingtonNZ's Covid-19 support Roberto connected to professional advice that allowed him to navigate Covid and look at opportunities to grow in the wholesale market.

 By funding you it means they [WellingtonNZ] believe that it’s possible, that there’s some potential to succeed, which is worth even more than the money

 Roberto used Covid-19 funding for businesses in two stages – the first to work with experts to make sure Bongusto was in a stable position.
 He worked with WellingtonNZ business growth manager James, who put him in touch with service provider Capo Strategies to work through the challenges.

 It was great to know that WellingtonNZ was there to support businesses during Covid, he says.
 But beyond the funding, having someone that wants to see your business thrive is a great confidence boost.

 “It’s not just the money, but the moral support.
 Sometimes it’s worth more to have someone on the end of the phone that you can talk to that knows the business - James has been in hospitality his whole life so you know he knows what’s going on.”